February–April 2025

 Online

-The biggest event for budding cybersecurity experts
+for budding cybersecurity experts

-Go through all stages of the International games and gain hands-on experience in cybersecurity.
+Go through all stages of the International Games and gain hands-on experience in cybersecurity.
 Only the strongest will make it to the finals.

 [ 01 ]

-Meetups with leading cybersecurity experts
+Meetups with leading experts

-Learn from top cybersecurity experts
+Learn from top cybersecurity professionals to deepen your knowledge

 [ 02 ]

-Showcase your skills in bug hunting or incident investigation
+Showcase your skills in bug hunting or incident investigation and compete for valuable prizes Pay attention to the task from CyberED

 [ 03 ]